Exactly solvable models for fermionic symmetry-enriched topological phases and fermionic 't Hooft anomaly: Surface fermionic symmetry-enriched string-net models

 where $[\ ]$ denotes for the cohomology class. \end{remark}

 A surface string fusion is graphically represented as

 The surface string fusion rules now depend on the leftmost group element $\Bg_0$:

-where when $n_3(e012):=n_3(\Bg_0,\Bg,\Bh)=1$, a bulk fermion is pumped onto surface and the surface fermion-parity on vertex $\underline{\alpha}$ is changed, and thereby the original bosonic fusion states become fermionic, while the original fermionic fusion states become bosonic.
+where when $n_3(e012):=n_3(\Bg_0,\Bg,\Bh)=1$, a bulk fermion is attached to the surface and the surface fermion-parity on vertex $\underline{\alpha}$ is changed, and thereby the original bosonic fusion states become fermionic, while the original fermionic fusion states become bosonic.